ericsink/SQLitePCL.raw/README.md

 But the options are there for people who need fine-grained control over such things.

+# e\_sqlite3 builds for Linux and Mac

+SQLitePCLRaw.lib.e\_sqlite3 packages are provided for Linux and Mac.
+Both bundle\_green and bundle\_e\_sqlite3 have a dependency on these for net35/net40/net45, so that these bundles will "do the right thing" when used with Mono on Linux and Mac.

 # NetStandard

 Release 1.0 supports netstandard.
 However, it also still